14 August 2020

 Phase 4 - Experimenting

 In this phase students will adopt a collaborative attitude.
 Students will create and take part in practical experiments and reflect upon experience design in practice.
+Students will develop the core knowledge of how to elicit emotions, understand the relationship between technology and emotion, and will broaden their range of technical possibilities through experimentation.
+Students will build on core skills of Emotional intelligence, chaos management and their ability to break free of conventional engineering.

 Phase 5 - Production - Bringing it all to life